 Two members of the faculty, in addition to the principal, make up the Administrative Team.
 The functions of the Administrative Team include assisting the principal in specific delegated functions and receiving suggestions from teachers and presenting them at regular administrative or faculty meetings.

-FACULTY and STAFF
+FACULTY, STAFF

 The faculty and staff are selected by the principal in consultation with the pastor and the CSD.
-A directory of faculty and staff may be found on the school website and on the school information portal.
+A directory of faculty and staff may be found on the school website.

 CATHOLIC SCHOOL ADVISORY COMMISSION (CSAC)